INDV INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Indivior PLC Investors With Substantial Losses Have Opportunity To Lead Class Ac...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Indivior securities between February 22, 2024, and July 8, 2024, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/INDV .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Indivior securities between February 22, 2024, and July 8, 2024, inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/INDV .

 Case Details